bcgov/entity/docs/Way of Working/PO-Sync_Agenda_Notes.md

 ----
 Feb, 27, 2020
 ----
+1. Loren: 2691 (BC Reg Nav Bar) - recommendation from team not to release it later for user; ready for Entity team this Sprint
-1. User Feedback loop process - trish to present it
+2. User Feedback loop process - trish to present it
 ----
 Feb, 20, 2020
 ----